 After 18 months of record low volatility, volatility returns with a vengeance.
-After a long period of time having only a handful of one day movements (up or down) greater than 1%, we have just experienced several days of 4% swings.
+After a long period of time having only a handful of one day movements (up or down) greater than

 What does this mean?
 Very little.
 We are now back to market norms.
 It is not enjoyable, and can be a source of stress for those who are not convinced of the long-term benefits of equity investments, but consider the following historical data on the S&P 500 index: